MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 > [!NOTE]
 > Beginning with PowerShell 6, this cmdlet supports JSON with comments.
 Accepted comments are
 > started with two forward slashes (`//`).
 The comment will not be represented in the data and can
-> be written in the file without corrupting the data, or throwing an error as it did in PowerShell
+> be written in the file without corrupting the data or throwing an error as it did in PowerShell
 > 5.1.

 ## EXAMPLES